nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   **Output**: The list of commands, similar to the [Command Summary](#command-summary) <br>

 Notes:
 * Ver 2.1 will only list commands.
-Future versions will include autofilling and scrolling (multiple pages of the help menu)
+Future versions will include autofill and scrolling (multiple pages of the help menu)

 ### Adding short-answer questions and their answers: `short`